Edition: March 2023

 advice.
 We are continuing to run drop-in sessions in partnership with West Sussex County Council Partnerships and Communities team.
 These bring together help from a range of organisations all in one place.
 Sessions include representatives from Family Support Work charity), Community Link, Health and Wellbeing, Neighbourhood Wardens, Citizens Advice, Carers Support, Age UK, Horsham Matters, MIND, Relate and Job Centre teams, who can all give expert guidance.

 Find out more information

 We have funded Citizens Advice to employ two new advisors to support residents.

 Citizens Advice can offer advice on money and debt and on what extra help you could get.
-You can find them online or contact them via email, SignVideo, their website chat function or through their Freephone Adviceline on 0808 278 7969.
+Find them online or contact them via email, SignVideo, their website chat function, or through their Freephone Adviceline on 0808 278 7969.